 IV.
-Reduced Form Determinants of Poverty Reduction
+Reduced Form Determinants of Rural Poverty Reduction

-In this section, we examine the determinants of poverty reduction across provinces between 1988 and 1997.
+In this section, we examine the determinants of rural poverty reduction across provinces between 1988 and 1997.
 Given that the pace of poverty reduction is strongly related to the speed of mean income growth (we will address this issue directly in the next section), in this section, we use the same empirical framework for the provincial income growth in the previous section.
-The underlying assumption here is that a similar reduced form specification can be used for the analysis of the rate of poverty reduction as for the rate of mean income growth.
-The dependent variable now is the rate of change in the headcount poverty ratio between 1988 and 1997 for each province, and the same set of explanatory variables were included as in the previous section in our initial analysis.
+The underlying assumption here is that a similar reduced form specification can be used for the analysis of the rate of rural poverty reduction as for the rate of mean rural income growth.
+The dependent variable now is the rate of change in the headcount poverty ratio between 1988 and 1997 in the rural areas of each province, and the same set of explanatory variables were included as in the previous section in our initial analysis.
 Since our dependent variable is defined as the rate of change in the poverty ratio, a negative coefficient on a variable means that the variable has negative effects on the rate of change in poverty ratio and thus positive effects on poverty reduction.
 Not surprisingly, among the explanatory variables included in our analysis, the set of variables found to have statistically significant association with the rate of poverty reduction was quite similar to those found to have significant association with the rate of mean consumption growth.
 Results of our final models are summarized in Table 4.

-Reflecting the strong 'convergence' property, the level of initial per-capita expenditures in 1988 is significantly negatively related to the rate of subsequent poverty reduction; one percent increase in the initial mean expenditures is associated with roughly 15 percent decrease in the rate of poverty reduction.
-Initial human capital stock, as measured by the child mortality rate, has significantly positive effects on the pace of poverty reduction; a one percentage point reduction in the child mortality rate is associated with 0.1 percentage point increase in the rate of poverty reduction.
-Furthermore, the initial inequality in farm distribution is significantly associated with poverty reduction; in accordance with our finding in the previous section, higher inequality in land (farm) distribution has significantly positive effects on the rate of poverty reduction (one point increase in gini coefficient is associated with 0.3 to 0.4 percentage point increase in the rate of poverty reduction).
-Also in line with our previous findings in the determinants of per-capita expenditure growth is the significantly positive association between agrarian reform (CARP) implementation and the rate of poverty reduction.
+Reflecting the strong 'convergence' property, the level of initial per-capita expenditures in 1988 is significantly negatively related to the rate of subsequent poverty reduction; one percent increase in the initial mean expenditures (in rural areas) is associated with roughly 14 to 15 percent decrease in the rate of rural poverty reduction.
+Initial human capital stock, as measured by the child mortality rate, has significantly positive effects on the pace of rural poverty reduction; a one percentage point reduction in the child mortality rate is associated with a one percentage point increase in the rate of poverty reduction and one standard deviation decrease in mortality rate is associated with a substantial 1.4 percentage point increase in the rate of poverty reduction.
+Furthermore, the initial inequality in farm distribution is significantly associated with poverty reduction; in accordance with our finding in the previous section, higher inequality in land (farm) distribution has significantly positive effects on the rate of rural poverty reduction (one point increase in gini coefficient is associated with 0.3 to 0.4 percentage point increase in the rate of poverty reduction and one standard deviation increase in gini ratio is associated with 2 to 3 percentage points increase in the poverty reduction rate).
+Also in line with our previous findings in the determinants of per-capita expenditure growth is the significantly positive association between agrarian reform (CARP) implementation and the rate of rural poverty reduction.